kacper-kisielewski/Go-WebChat/README.md

 # Go-WebChat

-A simple webchat built with Go
+A real-time webchat built with Go

 ## Running in container